cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

     3. Search for OpenShift and select RedHat OpenShift on IBM Cloud
     4. Create a cluster.
 On the options page:
         - If working in your company account check with your account admin about the OpenShift licence entitlement, and make the appropriate entitlement choice.
 Otherwise, leave the OCP entitlement option at the default to purchase the needed licenses
-        - Leave the Ifrastructure as **Classic**
+        - Leave the Infrastructure as **Classic**
         - If you have a preferred Resource Group you need to use, select it here.
 Check with your account admin to verify the resource group you should use if working in a company account.
 Otherwise, leave as **Default**
         - Select your preferred Geography.
 It is best to select the closest geography to your location
         - Select availability to **single zone** as this cluster will be used for training, so Multi-zone is not needed
         - Select the worker zone closest to your location
         - Enter a cluster name in the Resource details section
         - Press **Create** to create your cluster
-    5. Wait for the cluster to deploy - this can take several minutes, but whilse waiting you can install the IBM Cloud command line interface (CLI) in the next step
+    5. Wait for the cluster to deploy - this can take several minutes, but while waiting you can install the IBM Cloud command line interface (CLI) in the next step
     6. If you don't already have the ibmcloud CLI installed on your workstation you need to install it.
 The instructions can be found in the [IBM Cloud documentation](https://cloud.ibm.com/docs?tab=develop){: target="_blank" .external }
     7. When the OpenShift Cluster has been deployed, use the button on the IBM Cloud web console to launch the **OpenShift web console**
     8. If you don't already have the OpenShift command line interface (CLI) installed on your workstation, you should install it now.
 The installation image can be downloaded from the OpenShift web console.
 Select the help icon (question mark) next to your user name at the top of the web console.
 Select Command Line Tools from the menu, then download and install the appropriate version of the oc CLI for your workstation.
     9. Open a command terminal window on your workstation (where the ibmcloud and oc command line tooling has been installed)
     10. Login to the IBM Cloud with command `ibmcloud login` if you belong to a company account that has single signon enabled, then the command is `ibmcloud login --sso`.
 If your IBM Cloud account has access to multiple accounts and you get an option to choose the account during the login process, ensure you select the account where the OpenShift cluster was deployed.
-    11. If you don't see the Resource Group in the account summary presented after loggin in.
+    11. If you don't see the Resource Group in the account summary presented after logging in.
 Use command `ibmcloud target -g Default` to target the correct Resource Group (this is the resource group used when deploying the cluster.
 The default value is **Default**)
     12. Click the dropdown next to your username at the top of the OpenShift web console and select **Copy Login Command**.
 Select Display Token and copy the oc login command from the web console and paste it into the terminal on your workstation.
 Run the command to login to the cluster on the command line
     13. Move to the next step to install the toolkit

 === "Kubernetes on IBM Cloud"
     #### Kubernetes running on IBM Cloud